 On 8 April 2015 AIIS hosted a Digital Cultural Heritage workshop.
-Sebastian Rahtz, Chief Data Architect of the University of Oxford, and Dominic Oldman, Director of the Mellon Foundation’s ResearchSpace project, talked about the new web technologies and heritage data.
+Sebastian Rahtz, Chief Data Architect of the University of Oxford, and Dominic Oldman, Director of the Mellon Foundation’s ResearchSpace project at the British Museum, talked about the new web technologies and heritage data.
 On the 9th and 10th they applied them to sample data from AIIS.
 They prepared this report on their initial mappings to CIDOC CRM and Linked Data Representation.